PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-05 13:37:14
+Last updated: 2024-04-05 13:37:48
-Random Quote: (Love is) pain, horrible pain, that you want again and again. - Sophia Burset
+Random Quote: Love can’t be timed.
+It has to be lived. - Berlin